 If buying a new bed is not an option right now, you have 2 other effective options: The first one is adding plywood supports between the mattress and its base.
 The second one is a 3 inch memory foam top like this one, which is quite cheap yet can be all you’ll need to stop your night-time back pain.

 3. Natural Pain Relief Cream

 Applying a 100% natural pain relief cream is a good way to help you fall asleep without low back pain, while at the same time speeding up the healing process in the area.
-This one is one of the best pain relief creams I know of.
+This one is one of the best pain relief creams I know of (all-natural of course).

 4. Far Infrared Heating Pad

 This is one of the greatest (yet little known) inventions of all time.
-Unlike the regular electrical heating pad (I would advice you to stay away from them), which only heat the surface of your skin, infrared heating pads are completely safe – There’s no danger of burns or drying skin.
+Unlike the regular electrical heating pad (I would advise you to stay away from those), which only heat the surface of your skin, infrared heating pads are completely safe – Without danger of burns or drying skin.

 Far infrared rays, which are completely invisible to the naked eye, are capable of penetrating deep into the your body (literally right down to your bones) where they gently elevate the body’s surface temperature, boost circulation and help speed up healing of injured muscles, ligaments and nerves.

-The infrared heating pad provides very soothing warmth, which is hard to describe.
-It is deep warmth, with no perceivable source, making the warmth experience almost surreal.
-It dramatically reduces my back pain, it’s extremely relaxing and it helps you fall asleep, sleep restfully and restore your energy.
+The infrared heating pad provides a soothing warmth, which is hard to describe.
+It is deep warmth, with no perceivable source, making the experience almost surreal.
+It dramatically reduces my back pain, it extremely relaxes you and it helps you fall asleep, sleep restfully and restore your energy.

 5. Self Massage

 A great way to relax your muscles and relieve lower back pain before you go to bed is self massage.
-I have a trigger point foam roller that’s really helpful, especially for trigger points and muscle-knots-related back pain.
+I have a trigger point foam roller, which is extremely helpful, especially for trigger points and muscle-knots-related back pain.